good-labs/good-labs.github.io/docs/projects/index.md

 This page provides a review of current Good Labs projects and Proposals.
 To give feedback or create a proposal, you can open an issue or pull request on the [good-labs/org](https://www.github.com/good-labs/org) repository.

-## The Profit Free Pledge
+## The Greater Good Pledge

-The Profit Free Pledge is an assertion a community or project can make to be for the greater good.
-Read more about [the pledge here]({{ site.baseurl }}/docs/projects/pledge/).
+The Greater Good Pledge is an assertion a community or project can make to be for the greater good.
+Read more about [the pledge here](https://good-labs.github.io/greater-good-pledge/.

+## Doctopus

+Doctopus will provide documentation syndication for institutions.
+The code is under development.

 Now that you've read about the projects, you should next read about how to contribute.